ryanduchin/Awesome-Ski-Free-Game/README.md

 I used keymaster.js to handle user inputs.
 The GameView class passes this to the Game class which moves the skier horizontally and the rest of the objects vertically.

 Avoid the trees or you will surely crash!

-Images of the skiier were taken from skifreeonline.com by Chris Pirih
+Jump over rocks to survive You get points for going faster, jumping, and jumping over rocks

+Make enough progress and you will get attacked by a snowman - survive even longer and you'll get an extra life.

+Secret: press 'F' to go faster!
+This works on the original game too - https://xkcd.com/667/

 The game scales the jump time based on the speed the skiier is travelling.
 I also added some physics with different friction values that reduce the speed of the skiier with each step (low friction downhill)

 Every time a rock or tree reaches the edge of the screen a new one is placed on the bottom at a random position.

-You get points for going faster, jumping, and jumping over rocks

-Secret: press 'F' to go faster!
-This works on the original game too - https://xkcd.com/667/
+Images of the skiier were taken from skifreeonline.com by Chris Pirih